 The University of Bergen applies the principle of public access to information when recruiting staff for academic positions.
 Information about applicants may be made public even if the applicant has asked not to be named on the list of persons who have applied.
 The applicant must be notified if the request to be omitted is not met.

 For further information about the recruitment process, click here.

 Reference number:

-Application deadline: 15 September 2020
+Application deadline: 15 January 2020?